cybersaf/cybersaf/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Stellar, Soroban DeFi solutions and building AI apps with the ChatGPT API.
+- 🔭 Currently working on Stellar, Soroban DeFi solutions and building AI apps with the ChatGPT API.
 - 🌱 Expanding my technical repertoire by diving into Rust and Java.
 - 🤝 Eager to collaborate on innovative projects in blockchain, cybersecurity, and artificial intelligence.
 - 📧 Connect with me at safiyah@jamiel.net or through LinkedIn for any exciting opportunities or discussions.